jline/jline3/console-ui/README.md

 - createChoicePrompt()
     * creates a choice prompt.
 This prompt lets the user choose one from a given number of possible answers.
 - createConfirmPromp()
-    * creates a confirm prompt.
+    * creates a confirmation prompt.
 This prompt lets the user answer with 'yes' or 'no' to a given question.
 - createInputPrompt()
-    * creates a input prompt.
+    * creates an input prompt.
 This prompt is a classic entry line like a shell.
 Because of the underlying readline implementation it offers you to provide completers (like file name completer or string completer).
 In addition to his, you can define a mask character which is printed on the screen instead of the typed keys like used for hidden password entry.
 - createListPrompt()
     * creates a list prompt.
 This prompt lets the user choose one item from a given list.

-# Changes

-### Version 0.0.13

-- Fixed bug #22: lists are not rendered correctly

-### Version 0.0.12

-- Fixed Bug #20: Lists higher than the terminal height were not handled correctly.
-  ConsoleUI now supports scrolling for checkbox promt and list prompt.
-  To configure the height of the view port, either an absolute number of lines or a fraction (percentage) of the screen height can be defined.